mstksg/inCode/copy/entries/singletons-2.md

 benefit from dependent types (simple phantom types for state transitions) and explored how the *singletons* and design pattern help us implement the functionality necessary to make things useful, and snuck in some concepts from dependently typed programming as well.
+We then took a step back to explore the *singletons* library in a more "universal" way, and saw how it is generalized to many different types.

 The code is available [here][samples] for you to play around with yourself!